2c Temporal Model: Tutorial on synthetic data

 Interesting functions of the parameters are the triggering function and the Omori law.
 We can estimate the posterior distribution of these functions using the samples from the joint posterior distribution of the parameters obtained in the previous section.

-provides a plot of the
+The functions triggering_fun_plot provides a plot of the

 quantiles of the posterior distribution of the triggering function